 These dance, movement, and exercise classes are specially created for people with compromised mobility including those with Parkinson's.
 They are devised and lead by highly experienced dance teachers who have trained with David Leventhal and the Dance for PD® programme.

 Move into Wellbeing® was created over two years ago and launched its exciting programme in January 2015.
 This was directly inspired by the fact that our Director’s father lived with Parkinson’s for 30 years and this had a direct impact on her life and work in the field of dance.
 She had attended many dance, movement, and music classes with her father in USA over the decades and was also aware of the brilliant Dance for PD® course created by David Leventhal and the Mark Morris Dance Company.
-Ballet4life also interacted with and gained insight at the start from the Dance for Parkinson's Programme offered by English National Ballet and Alexis Ephgrave of A.W.E.
+Ballet4life also interacted with and gained insight at the start from David Leventhal of Dance for PD®, the Dance for Parkinson's Programme offered by English National Ballet, and Alexis Ephgrave of A.W.E.
 Inspired Dance.

-Now starting its second year, it has grown and established itself as the sole class of this nature in the area and goes from strength to strength!
+Now in its third year, it has grown and established itself as the sole class of this nature in the area and goes from strength to strength!
 Two weekly classes are on offer and a mentorship scheme is being created to train up new teachers.

-We are currently in the process of registering Move into Wellbeing® as a Registered Charity to ensure its long-term future and to continue to provide this vital class for the community.
+Move into Wellbeing® is a Registered Charity, number 1172264, to ensure its long-term future and to continue to provide this vital class for the community.

 Please visit www.moveintowellbeing.org.uk and @Movein2Welbng

-Please note that one friend or partner is always welcome to attend free of charge per registered client.
+Please note that the first visit is free of charge and one friend or partner is always welcome to attend free of charge per registered client.

 Each session is divided into four parts basically consisting of the following: